usyless/instagram-video-progress-bar/README.md

 ## Installation

 - **Firefox Desktop/Mobile (or Fennec)**
-	- Install extension through the [Mozilla addons page](https://addons.mozilla.org/en-GB/firefox/addon/twitter-improvements/)
+	- Install extension through the [Mozilla addons page](https://addons.mozilla.org/en-GB/firefox/addon/instagram-video-progress-bar/)
 - **Chrome or other chromium based browsers**
-	- Download the "Chromium" ZIP from the [latest release](https://github.com/usyless/twitter-improvements/releases/latest)
+	- Download the ZIP from the [latest release](https://github.com/usyless/instagram-video-progress-bar/releases/latest)
 	- Unzip it into a known directory
 	- Visit chrome://extensions in your browser
 	- Enable developer mode (There should be a toggle present on the page)